 No iPad?
 Try this test

-A second company, Arizona-based MindCrowd, needs one million people to help test their tool.
-MindCrowd, formed in 2013, hopes to determine the risk factors for Alzheimer’s disease.
+A second company, Arizona-based Translational Genomics Research Institute, needs one million people for its study.
+MindCrowd, which it formed in 2013, hopes to determine the risk factors for Alzheimer’s disease.

 Established by the institute, MindCrowd works with the University of Arizona and the Alzheimer’s Prevention Initiative.
 MindCrowd started from a donation from a family foundation, and is funded by private individuals and foundations.